 The best paper map of Cape York is the one produced by Hema.
-It’s just $14.95 (you can buy it below), and covers every accessible track on the Peninsula, details the great camping options and points of interest.
+It’s just $14.95 (you can buy it above), and covers every accessible track on the Peninsula, details the great camping options and points of interest.

 Our own guide to TNQ, 100 Things To See In Tropical North Queensland, has a whole chapter dedicated to Cape York.
 The authors, Catherine Lawson and David Bristow, live in TNQ and, as travel journos, spend most of their year travelling in their 100 Series LandCruiser or 35-foot catamaran called Storyteller.
 They’ve been up and down the Cape more times than most, and often by boat rather than car (as I write, they’re anchored off Siesia!).
 If you are planning on doing more than just the Cape while in TNQ, their book is a great resource so you make the most of your opportunity.